CardiacModelling/ionBench/README.md

 ## Future Features
 * Bounds - Current only bounds on the parameters can be included in the benchmarker but it would be nice to have bounds on the rates.
 Additionally, it would be good to include barrier function style bounds to allow them to work nicely with gradient based methods.

-* Additional optimisation algorithms - There are still some ***scipy*** optimisers to add, some of the ***pints*** optimisers require derivatives and it would be nice to add a function for this into the benchmarker so it is simpler for the user to include similar algorithms.
-Additionally, there are still lots of different algorithms from various papers for fitting ion channel models to include (Current plans to include a further 19 external optimisers).
+* Additional optimisation algorithms - There are still lots of different algorithms from various papers for fitting ion channel models to include (Current plans to include a further 29 external optimisers).

 * Parallelisation - Its not clear yet how well the benchmarker would handle being run in parallel (specifically for the tracker) but it is something that would be worth looking into.

 * Real data - Both Moreno et al 2016 and Loewe et al 2016 include real data in the papers.
 It would be nice to see how the algorithms handle fitting to real data but its not clear how to best implement the performance metrics, two of which rely on knowing the true parameters.

-* Unit tests - The current testing methods in the project are quite limited and proper unit tests would be much nicer and easier to use

-* SPSA - The current implemetation of SPSA converges very slowly, much slower than it really should.
-It either needs some tweaking or writting from scratch

-* Local optimality and gradient calculator - Some optimisers require a function for the gradient of the cost function, this should probably be a built into the __Benchmarker__ class so we can do things like forcing it to respect bounds.
-Once a gradient calculator has been added, we can added the final performance metric of local optimality.